Fanderson’s ‘The Secret Service’ annual from 2021

 March 4th, 2022

 The Secret Service was the last of the Supermarionation TV shows to be made.
-The premise is that a mild manner English Priest named Father Unwin is actually a secret agent working as part of British Intelligence.
+The premise is that a mild manner English Priest named Father Stanley Unwin is actually a secret agent working as part of British Intelligence.
 This non-threatening persona allows him access to people and places otherwise off limits.
-The main character is not particularly adept as a spy.
-It is never mentioned, or explained, why he is chosen, other than he has a gizmo that allows him to miniaturise things.
-This is only used to miniaturize his gardener the burly Matthew – who is also an agent and assist Father Unwin on his missions.
-Typically, Father Unwin would sneak Matthew in, hidden within his suitcase that he takes with him everywhere.
+The main character is not particularly adept as a spy and it is never mentioned, or explained, why he is chosen, other than he has a gizmo that allows him to miniaturise things.
+This is only used to miniaturize his gardener the burly Matthew, who is also an agent and assists Father Unwin on his missions.
+Typically, Father Unwin would sneak Matthew into dangerous situations, hidden within his suitcase that he takes with him everywhere.
 And then once alone, Matthew exists the suitcase via secret panel and sets about investigating.
 Matthew is always reduced to the same scale, which is approximately two feet in height.
 So not terribly stealthy.
 In the 1960s Irwin Allen TV series ‘Land of the Giants’ the ‘little people’ were six inches tall, and this allows then to hide on tabletops behind telephones, or books on a shelf while they navigated the giant world.
-Matthew is somewhat limited by his size – 2 feet tall is not that easy to stay concealed - although this does not hamper the scriptwriters who still write scenes where he hides within the cramped engine compartment of a motorboat.
+Matthew is somewhat limited by his size – 2 feet tall is not that easy to stay concealed - although this does not hamper the scriptwriters who still write scenes where he hides within the cramped engine compartment of a motorboat or aircraft.

-The show is set in the present day (1960s England), and this limits the sort of exotic hardware spectacular seen in other Anderson programmes.
-It is shows akin to ‘JOE 90’ in this respect and the miniatures and visual effects are comparable.
+The show is set in the present day (1960s England), and this limits the sort of exotic hardware and spectacle seen in the other Anderson programmes.
+It is a akin to ‘JOE 90’ in this respect and the miniatures and visual effects are comparable.

 The show is the last of the Supermarionation programmes but is a curious mix of live-action and puppetry.
-Puppets feature primarily, but long shots of characters walking, climbing in and out of cars etc are filmed on location with live actors.
+Puppets feature primarily, but long shots of characters walking, climbing in and out of cars etc. are filmed on location with live actors.
 The cutting between puppets and live-acton can be quite disconcerting.
 An example scene would be the main character of Father Unwin - styled on the unique comic artist Stanley Unwin – seen in close up (puppet) driving his car and pulling up to a stop.
-Then cutting to a wide shot as he exits the car and walks up the to the front door of the house would be live-action, shot on location.
+Then cutting to a wide shot as he exits the car and walks up the to the front door of the house would be live-action, shot on location with Stanley Unwin.
 Then when he is greeted at the door, we are cut to a medium shot and are back to puppets conversing.
-All a bit strange, taking the ‘close ups of human hands’ technique as seen in ‘Thunderbirds’ and the earlier shows to a new level.
+All quite strange, taking the ‘close ups of human hands’ technique as seen in ‘Thunderbirds’ and the earlier shows to a new level.
 The result is actually quite distracting.
 This filming technique explains the ‘Minimizer,’ or more significantly the chosen scale of reduction.
 When Matthew is shrunk it is to the size of a Supermarionation puppet.
 This allows him to be shot in full-size live sets and locations.
-I recall one episode where he is chased across a garden lawn by a dog.
+I recall one episode where he is chased across a garden lawn by a dog which is a bit laughable.

-The show is not without a degree of charm.
-But unfortunately lacks the quirkiness of ‘The Avengers,’ or other ITC shows like ‘Randall and Hopkirk (Deceased).
-The show really should have been live action.
+The show is not without a degree of charm, and has its fabs.
+But unfortunately it lacks the quirkiness of ‘The Avengers,’ or the charisma of those stars, or other ITC shows like ‘Randall and Hopkirk (Deceased).
+The show really should have been live-action.
 And indeed, the following Anderson shows were all live action until ‘Terrahawks’ in the early 1980s.

 ‘The Secret Service’ was cancelled before the series had run its course and the thirteen episodes have had extremely limited showings on TV.
 But it is now available on DVD and is getting some attention and recognition… albeit from mostly curious viewers.
 It is certainly unique.
 And it is a Gerry Anderson production, so it has that inherent appeal and craftsmanship that connect it with the likes of ‘Thunderbirds,’ ‘Captain Scarlet’ and ‘Joe 90’.